-The discussion that follows considers the use a live multi-engine business jet (as opposed to a ground-based simulator) in the delivery of industry-compliant and comprehensive Upset Prevention and Recovery Training (UPRT).
+The discussion that follows considers the substantial risk associated with the use a live multi-engine business jet (as opposed to a ground-based simulator or all-attitude capable jet trainer) in the delivery of industry-compliant and comprehensive Upset Prevention and Recovery Training (UPRT).
 The discussion similarly applies to the majority of civil multi-engine piston, turboprop and turbojet airplanes.

 Aviation Performance Solutions LLC

 If you fly a business jet, and are looking for upset training, it might seem that receiving training in a real aircraft that is similar to yours would provide the most relevant training.
-In order to assess any platform for this specialized area of training, we have to clearly understand the purpose of upset prevention and recovery training (UPRT).
+In order to assess any platform for this specialized area of training, we have to clearly understand the purpose of upset prevention and recovery training (UPRT) and what you ‘really need’ as a pilot to be adequately trained to improve safety.
 There are three ways UPRT helps pilots reduce their risk of a Loss of Control In-flight (LOC-I): 1) academic knowledge enhancement, 2) practical skill development that is positively transferrable to the pilot’s own model of airplane, and 3) specialized training to help pilots control the human factors elements that impair pilot’s abilities when confronted with an unexpected airplane upset.
 As academic information and associated knowledge expansion are generally independent of the type of training aircraft or platform used in a UPRT program, we will concentrate on the practical skill development and human factors contributions of UPRT which a business jet provides.

 What UPRT Must Provide